theheking/intro-to-r/content/5_datavisualisation.md

 1. `data`
 2. `mapping` (aesthetics)

-> [!IMPORTANT]
-> While you don't strictly need to define `data = metadata` or `mapping = aes()`, it is highly recommended to explicitly define this for beginners.
+**Common beginner mistake:** While you don't strictly need to define `data = metadata` or `mapping = aes()`, it is highly recommended to explicitly define this for beginners.
 This will reduce chance of errors if you accidentally put things in the wrong order.
 While `geom_point(metadata, aes(x = x, y = y)` could work, you might run into trouble with the order of arguments if you're not careful, especially when you start creating complicated plots!

 Anything in `ggplot()` gets applied to all added geoms.
 So here, `data = metadata` is getting passed to `geom_point` already.